 Once Bluetooth is on, pair the receiver to your device as follows:

 Once you have the receiver working, use an app to read the GPS receiver and put its location readings in the Mock Locations area.
 One such program that comes installed on the Braille Plus 18 is BlueGPS.
 If you are not using the Braille Plus 18, go to the Android Play Store and search for External GPS Provider.

 Setting up the app for use with your receiver depends on the app you use.
 In BlueGPS, let the Android device know which receiver to use by starting the program and selecting Choose Bluetooth Device.
 Pick your receiver from this list of paired devices.
 You will only need to do this procedure once, unless you choose to switch to another receiver at a later time.

 Once set-up is finished, to start using the GPS receiver (1) turn on the receiver and (2) Start Blue GPS or other Bluetooth GPS provider software and select the option to Start/Stop using the receiver.
 You will select this option again to turn off the receiver.

 If you are using the Braille Plus 18, Nearby Explorer is already installed.
 Most other users will install Nearby Explorer from the Play Store.

-If you do not install Nearby Explorer from the Play Store, you will need to allow the Non-Market Applications.
+If you do not install Nearby Explorer from the Play Store, you will need to allow the Non-Market Applications Setting.
 To do this, follow these steps:

 When you start Nearby Explorer for the first time, it displays licensing information that should be read carefully.
 If you understand and agree with the terms, click the OK button to continue.

-If the app detects it has no map data, NE checks to ensure there is a Wi-Fi connection and downloads the maps.
+If the app detects it has no map data, it checks to ensure there is a Wi-Fi connection and downloads the maps.

 If your phone contains more than one Secure Digital (SD) card, Nearby Explorer displays a dialog asking you to choose the SD card on which to install the maps.